How to Teach Reading – Understand Phonics

 Teachers who teach reading in schools or Parents, who teach reading at home won’t need any other books to teach reading to children if they own a copy of this one.
 It was written by a parent whilst she taught her youngest hyperactive child to read.
 Whenever she was teaching reading and noticed that her son found a principle hard to grasp, she tried various solutions.
 Everything that worked, is in the eBook ‘Practice Reading and Speaking’.
 She included too everything her child needed to know to about basic English in order to reach the highest levels in English at the age of eleven in a primary school in London.
 Her hard work was worth it.
 She really enjoyed her journey in learning how to teach reading and wants the book to be available to other parents and teachers, so that it doesn’t take them years to learn how to teach reading to a child of any ability.
 She used the book to teach reading to many other children and adults, including dyslexics.
 Also, assisting many to achieve the highest grades at Key Stage Two and pass Private school entrance exams.

 As a PDF, the eBook will work on any computer, device or phone with a PDF reader on it.
 It will help you learn how to teach reading to children, how phonics works and how to help your child achieve an adult reading age.
 With this book you can also teach spelling, sentence structure, punctuation, creative writing and basic English as taught in schools.
 It will increase your child’s vocabulary and support your them throughout their school life.
 It makes a sound investment for any family.
+Preview the eBook here.
 Buy it here

 Teach Reading to Children – Pass the Phonics Screening Test